The Ministry for the Environment has published guidance on RMA processes during the COVID-19 lockdown in this FAQ sheet.

 Consent applications can still be received electronically, subject to usual questions of sufficiency.
 In other words, applications will still need to be complete before they are accepted, though again some discretion may have to be applied for priority applications involving public health and safety.

-If you have specific questions about your existing consent(s) or an application for consent you have applied for, or might wish to, Cavell Leitch’s RM Team can assist during or post-lockdown.
+If you have specific questions about your existing consent(s) or an application for consent you have applied for, or might wish to, the Cavell Leitch RM team can assist during or post-lockdown.
 We are working remotely and can be contacted in the usual ways.
 Take care and keep safe.